Parish Nursing Program

 PARISH NURSE HOME VISITS: Parishioners are encouraged to request a home visit if they have health issues to discuss or need assistance in understanding medications or lab test results.
 If you would like a home visit or hospital visit contact Ellen Hart (234-3143).

 PARISH NURSING BROCHURES AND HEALTH TIPS: Sacred Heart Parish Nursing has placed a literature display rack and bulletin board at the rear of the church.
 Health and Wellness education will be displayed on the bulletin board and topics will be changed on a continuing basis.
 The literature rack currently contains Care Notes in a variety of helpful topics.
+This is sponsored by the Parish Nursing Program and has been restocked with several new titles.
+There are now Care Notes for Kids as well, Care Notes for Teens have been placed in the Parish Center R&R Room.
 You are encouraged to look through these and take them to read.
 It will cut down on costs if you would return them when you have finished reading them.
 In the future you will also see disease specific brochures.
 We express our gratitude to Holy Rosary Healthcare Foundation for grant money helping to make this possible.
 If there are specific areas of health education you are interested in please call Ellen at 234-3143 or Rosemary at 234-3678.

 OUR HISTORY by Ellen Hart - Fall 2014